Safety Representative Training Course

 Certificate Validity - 3 years from date of issue

-Refresher Training — recommended every 3 years, or when there is a change in work practices or the introduction of new safety systems
+Refresher Training - recommended every 3 years, or sooner when work practices change or new safety systems arrive

 Renewal Reminder - Phoenix STS will contact you before your certificate expires